What is National Hydrogen Mission? What are the objectives of NHM? How is it advantageous? Read to know more.

 Currently, the bulk of the global energy consumption comes from hydrocarbons as Hydrogen is still at an early stage of entering the energy sector in India.

 Now more than 100 research groups are focusing on fuel cell technology.
-There are a number of foreign and Indian companies that are involved in hydrogen production, storage, or delivery in India.
+Several foreign and Indian companies are involved in hydrogen production, storage, or delivery in India.

 The GCC countries have invested heavily in hydrogen energy and are looking at it for a cleaner future.
 This is an opportunity for India and the GCC countries to strengthen partnerships in R&D, production, storage, and transportation of hydrogen energy.